lds412/intro-to-python/Homework9_Early_Feedback.md

    Your solution produced:
 ```

-Unfortunately he did .
+The dark side of the only thing he was a knowledge of the Force is a knowledge of course he cared about from death but not himself .
-Did you .
+He became so wise .
-It's not a story the dark side that he taught his sleep .
+It's not himself .
-He had such a Sith legend .
+He had such a story the ones he could save others from death but not himself .
-He became so wise he could use the wise .
+I thought not a Sith so wise he could save others from dying .
-He could even keep the only thing he knew then his power which eventually of Darth Plagueis the dark side that he knew then his sleep .
+He could even keep the Tragedy of course he knew then his sleep .
-He had such a story the Force is a Sith so powerful and so powerful and so wise he was losing his apprentice everything he could use the midichlorians to be unnatural .
+Unfortunately he could save others from death but not himself .
-The dark side of the Force to be unnatural .
+I thought not .
-He became so powerful the only thing he taught his apprentice killed him in his sleep .
+The dark side of Darth Plagueis the Force to influence the Force to many abilities some consider to be unnatural .
-Ironic .
+It's a Sith so wise he cared about from dying .
 ```